osrf/gazebo_tutorials/guided_i/tutorial4.md

 In this section, we will modify the model structure so that it is a stand-alone model that can be shared and reused.

-# Create the model structure
+# Step 1: Create the model structure

 Gazebo has defined a model directory structure that supports stand-alone models, and the ability to share models via an online model database.
 Review